dotnet/docs/docs/standard/serialization/system-text-json-converters-how-to.md

 When you want to disallow certain types, throw a `NotSupportedException`.
 This exception is what the serializer automatically throws for types that are not supported.
 For example, `System.Type` is not supported for security reasons, so an attempt to deserialize it results in a `NotSupportedException`.

-You can throw other exceptions as needed, but they will not automatically include JSON path information.
+You can throw other exceptions as needed, but they don't automatically include JSON path information.

 ## Register a custom converter